top of page

 Hiking Trails

-The historic shipwreck coastline around Louisbourg is second to none in terms of rugged beauty.
+The historic shipwreck coast around Louisbourg is second to none in rugged beauty.

 From the dark cliffs of volcanic rock to tumbling beachstone coves, the sights and sounds provide an uplifting experience.